frontenddogma/css-optimization-basics/manuscript/production.md

 ### Code Minimization

-After we’ve minimized our style sheet code without impairing understandability, the next steps means to remove all the characters that aren’t needed for the style sheet to work—this makes it production-ready.
+After we’ve minimized our style sheet code without impairing understandability, the next steps means to remove all the characters that aren’t needed for the style sheet to work—which makes it production-ready.

-Note again that this is only a separate step here to _illustrate_ that we’re able to remove certain characters manually anyway—perhaps our style guide requires us to, where possible, use 3-digit hex color values—, and that we can still work with our style sheets.
-As an individual step, it may otherwise make style sheet maintenance rather cumbersome if not practically impossible.
+Note again that this is only presented as a separate step here to _illustrate_ that we can remove certain characters manually—perhaps our style guide requires us to, where possible, use 3-digit hex color values—and still are able to work with our style sheets.
+As a true manual task it would make style sheet maintenance rather cumbersome if not practically impossible.

-What is done here are typically two things:
+What’s done here are typically two things:

 1) remove all comments,
 2) remove all (non-required) whitespace characters.